STEM-School-Hub/.github/profile/README.md

 | **Campbell Union High School District** | Top 20 (Bay Area) | N/A | Commitment to student success, community engagement | Recent improvements |
 | **San Francisco Unified School District** | N/A | Graystone, Bret Harte, Leland | Diverse range of schools, community programs | Working to improve performance and address disparities |
 | **Pleasanton Unified School District** | N/A | N/A | More balanced socio-economic and demographic profile | Lower ratings but more compassionate approach |

-This comprehensive overview should provide a clear understanding of the best school districts in the Bay Area, including San Francisco, and help you make an informed decision based on your specific needs and preferences.